dflaten/JavaPractice/DataStructuresAndAlgorithms/GreedyTechniques/Greedy.md

 * `1 <= people[i] <= limit <= 3 * 10^3`

 #### Solution

+This problem is a "Greedy" problem because we are trying to optimize the number of boats needed to carry all the people.
+In order to get the most optimal solution you would need to compare most/almost all combinations to find the most optimal solution.
+This approach gets us a probably pretty decent solution.

 1. Sort the people array so that the lightest person is at the start of the array.
 2. Intiialize two pointers - left at the start and right at the end.